paholg/playlister/README.md

-# r/listentothis Spotify playlist updater
+# r/listentothis playlist updater

-This is a tool to scrape hot of r/listentothis and update playlists with the contents.
+This is a tool to scrape hot of https://reddit.com/r/listentothis and update playlists with the contents.

 Spotify playlist:
 https://open.spotify.com/playlist/0QLH8AqDfjGmcWK1vnf2sI